Individual pages from

 Notes

-generic keyboard instruments.
-The following PDF booklets of photocopied pencil pages
+appropriate for generic keyboard instruments.
+The following PDF samples of photocopied pencil pages

 dating from 1966 constitute several contrapuntal scores to be added